Updates for the New World (new version April 9)

 Rubric for Mastery Quizzes

 Mastery Quizzes will be given throughout the semester, in bundles, as Chapter Tests.
 Quiz problems are randomized and based directly on the homework assignments.
-You will have a fixed number of retake opportunities during class time to retry a new, randomized copy of any Mastery Quiz you like, plus more retake opportunities during the final exam.
+You will have a fixed number of retake opportunities during class time to retry a new, randomized copy of any Mastery Quiz you like (pre-COVID), and one Canvas retake per section of Chapter 7 (post-COVID).
 Only the highest score for each quiz will be kept.

 0 points = No questions correct (or not taken)

 3 points = Three questions correct